RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Documents and Real Evidence are tendered and if they conform to the Rules governing relevance and authenticity they will be admitted into evidence.
     - Before evidence will be accepted, there must be a basis for finding that the evidence is what it purports to be.
       - Very important requirement for Documentary Evidence, Real Evidence and Expert Evidence.
-    - Court must not use information that was not part of the formal process of receiving evidence (Bilal Skaf case – Jurors undertaking ‘unofficial’ view)
+    - Court must not use information that was not part of the formal process of receiving evidence (Bilal Skaf case – Jurors undertaking 'unofficial' view)
   - Questioning Witnesses
     - Control of Examination by the Court
-      - s 26 Court’s control over questioning of witnesses
+      - s 26 Court's control over questioning of witnesses
       - The court may make such orders as it considers just in relation to:
         - (a) the way in which witnesses are to be questioned, and
         - (b) the production and use of documents and things in connection with the questioning of witnesses, and